 This post started of being called ” What to do if you are having a bad spa treatment – how do you complain?”.
-I quickly then found my inner vent coming out and it quickly became all about my worst spa treatment ever!
+I quickly then found my inner vent coming out and it became all about my worst spa treatment ever!
 We have all been there, you are in a restaurant and the food is quite frankly terrible.
 There are two choices – firstly complain/mention it to the staff or secondly do nothing …. well apart from complain to those who are sat with you.
 You might even vow never to return.
 We Brits have a bit of a reputation of not complaining about things and most certainly not to people’s faces.
 Whether it be bad service, noisy neighbours, bad haircuts or bad food, why do we find it easier to leave or complain online rather than bring an issue to a venue’s attention.

 I have a friend that would rather leave a restaurant and even pay for food that was poor quality instead of telling the waiting staff.
 There have even been a couple of times that she has asked me to do it for her.
 Personally, I would rather say if my food was cold, if my online shopping was delivered late or if there was a problem with my hotel room.
 I would rather give the establishment or other person a chance to rectify the situation.
 On most occasions I end up happy with the outcome.
 I would certainly not be happy to pay for something that was not what it was meant to be.

 If you are lucky, when you complain you will get a member of staff who cares about their work and will be mortified at bad service.
 If you are unlucky, you will get someone who is “bothered”.
 Last year, we complained in a luxury hotel after finding blood stains and questionable yellow marks halfway down our room’s bed sheets.
 The delightful “bothered” member of staff came to check out said stains and could not understand why we wanted to move room.
 He then told us how difficult it would be to move us.
 We stood our ground and explained that his suggestion of only a clean base sheet would not really suffice.
 All manner of awkward and annoyance on our part.
-Luckily the next morning when we had to raise our concerns to a manager, they were mortified and there was no question of us paying.

 What do you if your Spa treatment is bad!
 How do you complain?